60 Second Lemon Law Assessment™

 Portion of Recovery: The money comes from “new” money—the award the lawyer won for you.
 You are essentially sharing a piece of the “prize” rather than spending your own earnings/savings.

-Out-of-Pocket: You pay upfront or as the work happens.
+Out of Pocket: You pay upfront or as the work happens.
 You are writing checks while the case is still active, regardless of whether you’ve seen a dime in results.

 Portion of Recovery: You pay at the very end.
 The money never actually leaves your personal bank account because it is deducted from the settlement check before it’s even handed to you.